ethanresnick/express-simple-router/README.md

-This module can be used as an Express 4 middleware to augment the built-in router.
+This module offers an Express 4 middleware that augments the built-in router.
 It supports named routes and offers a helper function for getting the url for a named route, which is very useful for templating.
 It allows you to define a set of handlers (controllers) to a set of routes in a more convential, MVC-style format.

 # Usage
 ```javascript